 You want your readers to be able to easily get in touch with you, which is why a contact page is pretty much a given on every website.
 You can choose to simply list your contact information, or you may decide you want a basic email form to allow your readers to easily send you a message.
 Or, even better, include both.
 That way your readers have a choice in how they’d like to contact you.

 One of the most important features of a food blog is a recipe index, allowing your readers to easily find exactly what they’re looking for.
-There are different ways we can organize this, but the most common is a simple list of categories, dates, and/or tags.
+There are different ways we can organize this, but the most common is a simple list of categories and/or tags.

-These pages will update automatically (no more tediously updating your index!), so if you add a new category, it will appear in the index automatically.
+These pages will update automatically, so if you add a new category, it will appear in the index automatically.
 The individual category pages are basically a customized version of wordpress’ standard archive pages, which will display your posts visually with thumbnail images and titles.
-Categories can also have subcategories, giving readers the option of “refining” their search (examples: Recipe Girl, Jelly Toast, Kevin & Amanda).
+Categories can also have subcategories, giving readers the option of “refining” their search (examples: Jelly Toast, Kevin & Amanda).

 Recipe indexes by category will pull in all your blog categories or just the recipe-specific ones.
-These can be displayed as a simple list (examples: Spoonful of Flavor, Blahnik Baker, A Farmgirl’s Dabbles) or if you have a limited number of top-level categories a visual index might be more appealing (examples: Love & Olive Oil, My Baking Addiction, Jelly Toast, Averie Cooks).
+These can be displayed as a simple list (examples: Spoonful of Flavor, A Farmgirl’s Dabbles) or if you have a limited number of top-level categories a visual index might be more appealing (examples: Love & Olive Oil, My Baking Addiction, A Classic Twist).
 You may also have multiple forms of categorization (such as recipes by season, region, etc–basically a series of categories and subcategories), which we can break out into separate sections (examples: Muy Bueno Cookbook, Life Made Simple).
 We can also utilize wordpress’ tagging feature to create an ingredient index (examples: Love & Olive Oil, A Farmgirl’s Dabbles, Mel’s Kitchen Cafe).

 We have also implemented a few recipe indexes using the FacetWP plugin.
 This will allow for a more advanced drill down search of recipes with live results (examples: Little Spice Jar, Neurotic Mommy).

 Your site’s footer can range from extremely simple to much more complex.
 At the very least, a footer should contain a secondary navigation (either repeating the main navigation or an alternate navigation), as well as a copyright notice.
-If you want an extended sidebar, we can add additional widget areas into the space, allowing you to add additional content and/or advertisements that may not have fit in the site’s sidebar.
-Things like featured/popular posts, a visual Instagram widget, an additional subscription form, or additional search/menus are all optional additions here.
+If you want an extended sidebar, we can add additional widget areas into the space, allowing you to add additional content that may not have fit in the site’s sidebar.
+Things like featured/popular posts, an Instagram feed widget, an additional subscription form are all options here.

-We have a system in place that works well 98% of the time, and will transfer all your content to blogger as well as forward your old links to the corresponding page on the new site.
+We have a system in place that works well 98% of the time, and will transfer all your content from Blogger as well as forward your old links to the corresponding page on the new site.
 However, due to some software quirks that are out of our control, sometimes there are issues with this process.
-The issues tend to be magnified on larger sites (sites with over 200 posts and/or 5000 comments).
+The issues tend to be magnified on larger sites.
 We promise that we will do our darnedest to get all your content moved in once piece; but we cannot guarantee that every single one of your posts or (more likely) all of your comments will survive the move.

-What if you happen to have another software system in place, other than wordpress or blogger?
+What if you happen to have another software system in place, other than wordpress.com or Blogger?
 Once again, we’ll do our best.
 There are many resources out there for transferring content from other platforms like Drupal, Typepad, Moveable Type, etc. Even if we’ve never worked with it before, we are happy to look into it further.